Delphi79/Universal-Vortex-Mod-Exporter/README.md

 5. Choose your export format.

 The tool performs a read-only export and does not interact with Vortex directly while running.

 ---

+## OPTIONAL: Run UVME from Inside Vortex

+UVME runs perfectly on its own.
+However, it can also be added as a launchable tool inside Vortex for convenience.

+### To add UVME as a Vortex tool:

+1. Open **Vortex → Dashboard → Add Tool → New…**
+2. Set **Target** to your UVME folder → `Launcher.bat`
+3. Set **Start In** to the same folder
+4. Save

+You can now launch UVME with one click directly from inside Vortex.

+---